 The state of surpassing or going beyond limits; the being of a measure beyond sufficiency, necessity, or duty; that which exceeds what is usual or proper; immoderateness; superfluity; superabundance; extravagance; as, an excess of provisions or of light. (noun)

-The amount or degree by which one quantity exceeds another: Profit is the excess of sales over costs. (noun)
+The degree or amount by which one thing or number exceeds another; remainder; as, the difference between two numbers is the excess of one over the other. (noun)